intel-gpu/intel-gpu-i915-backports/docs/README_sles.md

 | SLES® | 15SP5 | 5.14.21.150500.xx |
 | SLES® | 15SP4 | 5.14.21.150400.xx |

-  The kernel header used at the time of backporting may not be compatible with the latest version at the time of installation.
-  Please refer [versions](../versions) file to get information on the kernel version being used during backporting.

 ## Prerequisite
 We have dependencies on the following packages
   - make